-The generalization to the quantum alternating operator ansatz has undoubtedly advanced the variational toolbox for CCOPs and has influenced numerous problem-specific improvements of the QAOA.
-However, it is lacking the charm of the original QAOA proposal regarding out-of-the-box applicability: In the original proposal, initial state and mixer are problem-independent and are therefore always the same.
-The problem's structure entirely enters via the phase separator and how the expectation value is calculated, and both are uniquely determined by the classical objective function (modulo soft-constraints).
+Hadfield~\textit{et~al.}'s generalisation of the QAOA has undoubtedly advanced the variational toolbox for CCOPs and has influenced numerous problem-specific improvements of the QAOA.
+However, it is lacking the charm of the original QAOA proposal regarding out-of-the-box applicability: In the original proposal, initial state and mixer are problem-agnostic.
+The problem's structure solely enters via the phase separator and the expectation value, and both are uniquely determined by the classical objective function (modulo soft-constraints).
 In contrast, the construction of a problem-specific mixer does not follow a universal pattern.
-Mixer have to be handcrafted individually for every CCOP and typically require deep insights into the problem's feasibility structure and symmetries.
-For example, \cite{Hadfield2019FromTheQuantumApproximateOptimizationAlgorithmToAQuantumAlternatingOperatorAnsatz} already gives constructions for several important CCOPs such as MaxIndependentSet, MinGraphColoring, or the Traveling Salesperson Problem which do not follow a clear unique engineering rule.
-The recent proposal of Grover-mixer QAOA \cite{Baertschi2020GroverMixersForQAOAShiftingComplexityFromMixerDesignToStatePreparation} gives a somewhat unified approach to constructing problem-specific, feasibility-preserving mixers: For a given CCOP, let $\ket{\solset} \coloneqq \lvert \solset\rvert^{-1 / 2} \sum_{\bm{b} \in \solset} \ket{\bm{b}}$ be the uniform superposition of all feasible CB states and $U_{\solset} \in \lo(\hil)$ be the unitary circuit generating that superposition, i.e., $U_{\solset} \ket{\bm{0}} = \ket{\solset}$.
-Then, $\exp(- i \beta \ketbra{\solset}{\solset})$ constitutes a valid QAOA-mixer in the sense of \cite{Hadfield2019FromTheQuantumApproximateOptimizationAlgorithmToAQuantumAlternatingOperatorAnsatz}.
-Note that this mixer can be constructed from $U_{\solset}$ via $\exp(-i \beta \ketbra{\solset}{\solset}) = U_{\solset}^{\vphantom{\dagger}} (\one - (1 - e^{-i \beta}) \ketbra{\bm{0}}{\bm{0}}) U_{\solset}^{\dagger}$.
-Formally, this ansatz introduces a unique mixer design and specific constructions for Max $k$-VertexCover, the Traveling Salesperson Problem, and discrete portfolio rebalancing were discussed in \cite{Baertschi2020GroverMixersForQAOAShiftingComplexityFromMixerDesignToStatePreparation}.
-However, their is no general recipe how to construct the crucial state preparation circuit $U_{\solset}$ for a given problem.
+Mixers need to be handcrafted individually for each CCOP and typically require deep insights into the problem's feasibility structure and symmetries.
+For example,~\cite{Hadfield2019FromTheQuantumApproximateOptimizationAlgorithmToAQuantumAlternatingOperatorAnsatz} already gives constructions for several important CCOPs such as the Travelling Salesperson Problem~(TSP) which do not follow a clear unique engineering rule.